LaurieWired/BenchmarkCustomPTX/README.md

 ## The Specialized PTX Instruction

-The benchmark demonstrates using a read-only PTX instruction `ld.global.nc.L1::no_allocate.L2::256B` to read volatile data.
+The benchmark demonstrates using a read-only PTX instruction `ld.global.nc.L1::no_allocate.L2::256B` to read from global data.
 The PTX modifier `.nc` indicates that a non-coherent cache, and `.L1::no_allocate` tells the hardware not to allocate space in L1 cache for the data.

 ## Requirements